Megatron: Binaltech

-Megatron is largely "off-screen" for most of the Binaltech saga, reflecting the absence of a Megatron figure in that toyline.
+Megatron is largely "off-screen" for most of the Binaltech saga, reflecting the absence of a Megatron figure in that toy line.
 Due to the interference of Ravage (the same future Ravage who appears in the Beast Wars), most of the events of the original animated feature do not transpire; most importantly the Battle of Autobot City does not occur, and Optimus Prime and Megatron do not have their final showdown, meaning that Optimus Prime does not die, and Megatron is never reformatted into Galvatron.

 Unite Warriors

 The Unite Warriors storyline—exclusive to Japan—introduced the character of Megaempress, a female Decepticon whose bio states that she was created from parts left over from Megatron's construction.
 She thus considers herself to be Megatron's wife—or the Transformer equivalent—and Empress of the Decepticons; whether Megatron views her in this fashion is unknown.

 Beast Era

-The Beast Wars and Beast Machines version of Megatron appears in the aforementioned parts of the Transformers animated series, toy lines, and multiverse.
-This Megatron is a separate character from his original Generation 1 counterpart, but the original pack-in mini-comic and biographies released with the earliest Beast Wars toys indicate that the character was supposed to be the original Megatron, in a new body.
-With the advent of the animated series, however, the fiction of Beast Wars was re-imagined and eventually applied to the toy line, establishing this Megatron as an independent character.
+The Beast Wars and Beast Machines version of Megatron appears in the animated series, toy lines, and multiverse of the same names.
+Although the original pack-in mini-comic and biographies released with the earliest Beast Wars toys indicated that the character was the original Generation 1 Megatron in a new body, the Beast Wars animated series established this Megatron as a separate character, which was later applied to the toy line.
+To distinguish him from his Generation 1 counterpart, the character has been referred to as Megatron II, Beast Megatron, and Beast Wars Megatron.

-In the past, a few fans have referred to him as Megatron II to distinguish him from the original character of the same name; in the Japanese Transformers: Robot Masters series, he was named Beast Megatron for this purpose.
-Usually, however, he simply referred to as the Beast Wars Megatron.
 His ultimate goal is the conquest of Cybertron, where he was branded a criminal.
 Few pieces of information exist about Megatron before the Beast Wars.
-The Japanese Beast Wars II toy catalogue claims that he had battled and lost to Galvatron (the villain of that series) in the past, while the 2006 BotCon comics claimed he was previously a commander in the Predacon army who had developed many of the Predacons' tactics.
+The Japanese Beast Wars II toy catalogue claims that he had battled and lost to Galvatron (the villain of that series) in the past, while the 2006 BotCon comics claime he was previously a commander in the Predacon army who had developed many of the Predacons' tactics.

 According to the 2007 CGI movie Theft of the Golden Disk, Megatron was Cryotek's pupil.
 It was Cryotek who masterminded the theft of the Golden Disk, but Megatron betrayed his mentor and fled Cybertron with his prize, leaving Cryotek and Dirge to be arrested by Maximals.
 In a 2010 interview with Shogun Gamer, David Kaye said that Megatron is the role he is more likely to be remembered for.